 Our village, the largest in Cornwall, surrounded by hills and farmland, sits at the head of a tidal creek that flows into the Tamar which then forms the Hamoaze that widens into Plymouth Sound.

-There has been a community here for many centuries, there are records of Millbrook men fighting at the battle of Crecy and the conquest of Calais, our council can trace its roots to the time of Henry VIII but the village is much older.
+There has been a community here for many centuries, there are records of Millbrook men fighting at the battle of Crécy and the seige of Calais, our council can trace its roots to the time of Henry VIII but the village is much older.

 Historic working community

-We are fortunate in having a good range of facilities in the village, we have a supermarket, convenience store, a range of other shops, a post office, a pharmacy and doctors surgery.
+We are fortunate in having a good range of facilities in the village, we have a supermarket, convenience store, a range of other shops, a bi-weekly pop-up Post Office, a pharmacy and doctors surgery.

 Millbrook primary school is well attended and the village hall plays host to many local activities.
-There are three motor repair shops in the village and the petrol station has recently re-opened.
+There is a motor repair garage in the village.

 Taking care of the parish